Trump chooses anti-vaccine activist Robert F. Kennedy Jr. as health secretary

 Trump also announced Thursday that he will nominate Jay Clayton, who served as chairman of the U.S. Securities and Exchange Commission during his first term, to serve as U.S. Attorney for the Southern District of New York.

 __ Seitz reported from Washington.
-Associated Press writer Zeke Miller in Washington and JoNel Aleccia in Temecula, California contributed to this report.
+Associated Press writers Zeke Miller, Mary Clare Jalonick and Matthew Perrone in Washington, Mike Stobbe in New York, and JoNel Aleccia in Temecula, California contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.